COLUMBUS, Ohio – Gardening is a great option for keeping your children off social media and in the outdoors. And it can teach as well as entertain.

 “When children grow their food in a garden, they are much more invested in their food sources.
 I have seen the excitement that children experience in a garden lead to one-on-one opportunities for them to connect on a personal level with the adult leaders in the garden,” said Sue Hogan, 4-H educator for Ohio State University Extension in Franklin County.

-Gardening can be used to teach science, math, literature, social studies and many other subjects.
+Gardening can be used to teach science, math, literature, social studies and many other subjects, even choosing teak patio sets can help them to get used to decision making.
 Using school gardens as a context for learning has been well-researched and includes benefits like higher scores on science achievement tests, increased health and wellness, positive feelings toward education, increased cooperation with others, and more, Hogan said.

 Garden education works well as a curriculum tool, but on a personal level it works wonders, Hogan said.